constellation-daq/Constellation/docs/protocols/chirp.md

 ### Host Discovery and Service Announcement

-CHIRP uses UDP IPv4 beacon broadcasts to discover hosts.
-Each CHIRP host SHALL listen to the CHIRP discovery service which is UDP port 7123.
-Each CHIRP host SHALL broadcast, upon creation, on UDP port 7123 a beacon that identifies itself to any listening hosts on the network.
-A separate CHIRP beacon SHALL be broadcast for every service the host advertises.
+CHIRP uses UDP IPv4 multicasts to discover hosts.
+Each CHIRP host SHALL listen to the CHIRP discovery service which is UDP port 7123 with multicast address `239.192.7.123`.
+Each CHIRP host upon creation SHALL send a beacon on UDP port 7123 to the multicast address `239.192.7.123` that identifies itself to any listening hosts on the network.
+A separate CHIRP beacon SHALL be sent for every service the host advertises.

 The CHIRP beacon consists of one 42-octet UDP message with this format: